 Members can voluntarily choose to make additional, after-tax contributions of 0.75% into their IAP, allowing their IAP account to remain funded at 6%.

 * The salary requirement is updated each January to reflect changes in inflation and cost of living.

 PERS Online Member Services (OMS) has been updated to give members the ability to elect to participate and make the SB 1049 “IAP voluntary contributions.”

-Employers will be alerted through Work Items in EDX for all employees that elect to make voluntary contributions.
-Employers will be responsible for deducting the amount from your employees’ paychecks.
+Employers will be alerted through Work Items in EDX for all employees who elect to make voluntary contributions.
+Employers are responsible for deducting the amount from your employees’ paychecks.

-You can direct members, based upon when they were hired, to the
+You can direct members, based upon their pension plan, to the

 Tier One/Tier Two or

-**The latest official actuarial valuation shows that PERS' funded status including side accounts was 78.6% as of December 31, 2019.
+**The latest actuarial valuation shows that PERS' funded status including side accounts was 86% as of December 31, 2021.